Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 For days, U.S. officials had feared that Islamic State would seek to capitalize on the upheaval in Syria.
 But they also saw a potential opportunity, in which Islamic State leaders might break from more secretive routines to communicate with operatives, potentially creating a chance for the United States and its allies to detect them.

-Baghdadi was long thought to hiding somewhere along the Iraq-Syria border.
-He has led the group since 2010, when it was still an underground al Qaeda offshoot in Iraq.
+Baghdadi was long thought to be hiding somewhere along the Iraq-Syria border.
+He has led the group since 2010, when it was still an underground offshoot of al Qaeda in Iraq.

 On Sept.
 16, Islamic State’s media network issued a 30-minute audio message purporting to come from Baghdadi, in which he said operations were taking place daily and called on supporters to free women jailed in camps in Iraq and Syria over their alleged links to his group.